California Laws and Incentives

 Electric Vehicle Supply Equipment (EVSE) Rebate - LADWP

 The Los Angeles Department of Water and Power (LADWP) provides rebates to commercial and residential customers toward the purchase of Level 2 EVSE.
-Commercial customers who purchase and install EVSE for employee and public use can receive up to $4,000 for each charger, with up to $750 in additional rebate funds per extra charge port.
+Commercial customers who purchase and install EVSE for employee and public use can receive up to $5,000 for each charger, with up to $750 in additional rebate funds per extra charge port.
 Rebates do not cover the cost of installation.
-Eligible customers may qualify for up to 20 rebate awards depending on the number of parking spaces.
+Eligible customers may qualify for up to 40 rebate awards depending on the number of parking spaces at the installation site.
 Residential customers who install wall-mounted chargers can receive up to $500.
 EVSE must be installed within the LADWP service area.
-Rebates are available on a first-come, first-served basis through June 30, 2018, or until funds are exhausted, whichever occurs first.
+Rebates are available on a first-come, first-served basis through June 30, 2021, or until funds are exhausted, whichever occurs first.
 For program guidelines and application materials, see the Charge Up L.A.! website.